 Oxford is made up of 39 different colleges and six permanent private halls that function as independent components of the school, controlling their own admission processes, guidelines, and programs.

-Instruction styles include a mixture of lectures, hands-on learning experiences, labs, and more.
+Instruction styles include lectures, hands-on learning experiences, labs, and more.

-To understand more about the University of Oxford, take a look at some of the core data points related to the institution:
+To understand more about the University of Oxford, take a look at some of the institution’s core data points:

 - Total # of applicants